polterguy/phosphorusfive/plugins/extras/p5.json/README.md

 JSON support in Phosphorus Five
 ===============

-**This document describes features not yet released in P5, but coming up in the next release!**

 This folder contains the Active Events necessary to parse and create JSON.
 There are 2 Active Events in this project.

 * __[json2lambda]__ - Creates one or more lambda objects from one or more JSON snippets